pni-data/.github/profile/README.md

 ```bash
 datalad install -s git@github.com:pni-data/<dataset_name>.git <dataset_name>
 ```
+*If the dataset you are about to donwload is in a private github repo, you'll need to authenticate, as usual (e.g. with a Personal Access Token or a key).*

 #### 2. Change to the dataset directory and download the file(s) you want
 You can selectively download what you need (e.g. derivatives only).